Effekt Language

 Maybe one of the most famous higher-order functions is map on lists.
 We can invoke map with different argument functions (called blocks in Effekt).

-In our examples, we call the same map function with different blocks that (a) do not use effects, (b) use built-in effects (println), (c) use user-defined effects (Raise).
+In our examples, we call the same map function with different blocks that (a) do not use effects, (b) use built-in effects (println), (c) use user-defined effects (raise).

-You can notice that the last example cannot be run, since it still has unhandled effects Raise.
+You can notice that the last example cannot be run, since it still has unhandled effects raise.

-import immutable/list
+import list

 [1, 2, 3].map { x => x * 2 }